inf0rmatiker/distribufile/README.md

 bass
 ```

+### Building

+Just clone this repository to one of your machines in the cluster, and build it with `./gradlew clean build`.

+### Running

-Once you have the configuration files established, use `distribufile.sh` to run the system (this requires key-less SSH):
+Once you have the configuration files established and the program built, use `distribufile.sh` to run the system (this requires key-less SSH):

 ```
 USAGE